-Wild catch commercial fisheries in South Australia are managed in accordance with the PIRSA Cost Recovery Policy.
+Wild catch commercial fisheries in South Australia are managed in accordance with the Department of Primary Industries and Regions (PIRSA) Cost Recovery Policy.
 This policy requires commercial fishery licence fees to fund services related to commercial fisheries management costs.
 PIRSA Fisheries and Aquaculture continue to manage the process of consulting with service providers and relevant industry associations to establish fishery-based management programs, which form the basis of annual licence fees.